Research in Nutritional Sciences

 My current research involves the use of bioinformatic and transcriptomic analyses to determine the effects of zinc on the regulation of small, non-coding RNA transcription. i am particularly interested in determining the mechanisms for controlling zinc-dependent osteogenesis by zinc through its interactions with the metal transcription factor-1/metal regulatory element complex and osteogenic signaling pathways.

 Dr. Kindler's research focuses on identifying determinants of peak bone mass, notably with respect to diet and chronic disease.
-His lab uses several bone imaging methodologies for clinical and translational research studies, including dual-energy X-ray absorptiometry and peripheral quantitative computed tomography.
+His lab uses several bone imaging methodologies for clinical and translational research studies, including high resolution peripheral quantitative computed tomography (HR-pQCT), peripheral quantitative computed tomography (pQCT), and dual-energy X-ray absorptiometry (DXA).
 Dr. Kindler is currently leading several clinical studies aimed at characterizing the influence of youth-onset type 2 diabetes on the growing skeleton.
 To learn more, visit the Nutrition and Skeletal Health Laboratory page.

 Jung Sun Lee